 Income and principal distributions on Units (other than the final distribution in connection with the termination of the Trust) may be reinvested by participating in the Trust's reinvestment plan.
 Under the plan, the Units acquired for participants will be either Units already held in inventory by the Sponsor or new Units created by the Sponsor's deposit of Additional Securities as described in "The Trust-Organization" in this Part B. Units acquired by reinvestment will not be subject to a sales charge.
+Since the deferred sales charge and the creation and development fee are fixed dollar amounts per Unit, the Trust must charge these amounts per Unit regardless of this discount.
+However, if you are eligible to receive a discount such that the sales charge you must pay is less than the applicable deferred sales charge and the creation and development fee, you will be credited the difference between your sales charge and the deferred sales charge at the time you buy your Units.
+Accordingly, if you reinvest distributions into additional Units of the Trust, you will be credited the amount of any remaining deferred sales charge and creation and development fee on such Units at the time of reinvestment.
 In order to enable a Unitholder to participate in the reinvestment plan with respect to a particular distribution on their Units, written notification must be received by the Trustee within 10 days prior to the Record Date for such distribution.
 Each subsequent distribution of income or principal on the participant's Units will be automatically applied by the Trustee to purchase additional Units of the Trust.
 The Sponsor reserves the right to demand, modify or terminate the reinvestment plan at any time without prior notice.